MoeHus/tarantula/README.md

 ## This is a fork that is intended to add folloving features to the original tarantula:
 - REST API
 - integration with Test Automation Tools
+- custom ODT exports
+- cucumber integration through Cutara gem
-- more versalite jira integration
+- more versatile jira integration

 *for INSTALL instructions see README\_INSTALL.md*
 *for REST API see README\_REST\_API.md*